A consulting firm partner invited you for a coffee chat? Amazing!

 Basic coffee chat questions

-These types of questions always show up in a coffee chat and help your counterparty to understand your background and motivation.
+These types of questions always show up in a coffee chat and help your counterparty understand your background and motivation.

 - Introduce yourself.